 To start your journey, you will need to find this red torii gate at the back of Dake Onsen Town.
 The gate is just next to a car park, and from the Dake Onsen’s bus stop, it is less than 100 meters away.

-Important: It is also possible that you will meet a bear during this trip (albeit the possibility isn’t high as they hide from us too).
+Important: It is also possible that you will meet a bear during this trip (though the likelihood isn’t high, as they tend to hide from us, too).
 According to the guide who has multiple bear encounters, if you see a bear, DON’T SCREAM!
 The best thing to do is try not to scare the bear and slowly back away.

-In autumn, as you climb further up, the leaves’ color changes gradually, which further enhances the 2-hour hike in the forest to Iwakiyama 8th station!
+In autumn, as you climb higher, the leaves’ colors change gradually, which makes the 2-hour forest hike to Iwakiyama 8th station even more enjoyable!

 Hyakuzawa Mountain Track